betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 Ratings are an ideal base for an automation strategy, as they're an easy metric to write a set of rule around, and are also pretty time consuming to implement manually if you're physically placing the bets yourself.

 We've previously explored using [Bet Angel Pro to implement this style of strategy](https://betfair-datascientists.github.io/thirdPartyTools/betAngelRatingsAutomation/), now we're going to use Gruss Betting Assistant to look at a different tool for automating betting on ratings.
 Like Bet Angel Pro, Gruss Betting Assistant also has a spreadsheet functionality that lets you place bets using your own variables and information from the live market.
 Gruss is a complex tool, and there are lots of different ways to use it, and we'd love any thoughts about more effective ways of implementing this sort of strategy.
-You're welcome to reach out to us on bdp@betfair.com.au with your feedback and opinions.
+You're welcome to reach out to us on automation@betfair.com.au with your feedback and opinions.

 ---
-## Lets do this
-###- The plan
+## - The plan

 We're using the [Greyhound Ratings Model](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/) put together by some of our Data Scientists.
 This model creates ratings for Victorian greyhound races daily and is freely available on the Hub.
 It's pretty good at predicting winners, so we're going to place back bets on the dogs with shorter ratings where the market price is better than the model's rating.
 Gruss Betting Assistant's Excel triggered betting feature has the capacity to let you create spreadsheets with pretty complicated rules that can be applied to multiple markets, which is what we've used for the automation here.